Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: General hypergraphs

-\begin{thm} For an arbitrary hypergraph $H$ on $n$ vertices, $\chium(H)\le n-\lceil n/\chicf(H)\rceil+1$.
-Moreover, this is the best possible bound, i.e., for arbitrary $n$ there exists a hypergraph for which equality holds. \end{thm} \begin{proof} A simple algorithm achieving the upper bound is the following.
-Given a $H$ with $\chicf(H)=k$, take a conflict-free coloring of $H$ with $k$ colors, color the biggest color class with color $1$, all the other vertices with all different colors (bigger than $1$).
-It is not difficult to see that this is a unique-max coloring, and it uses at most $n-\lceil n/k\rceil+1$ colors.
+\begin{theorem} For a hypergraph $H$ on $n$ vertices, $\chium(H)\le n-\lceil n/\chicf(H)\rceil+1$.
+Moreover, this is the best possible bound, i.e., for any positive integer $n$ there exists a hypergraph on $n$ vertices for which equality holds. \end{theorem} \begin{proof} A simple algorithm achieving the upper bound is the following.
+Given a hypergraph $H$ with $\chicf(H)=k$, take a conflict-free coloring of $H$ with $k$ colors, color the largest color class with color $1$, all the other vertices with all different colors (bigger than $1$).
+It is not difficult to see that this is a unique-maximum coloring and that it uses at most $n-\lceil n/k\rceil+1$ colors.

-For a given $n$ and $k$ equality holds for the hypergraph $H$ whose $n$ vertices are partitioned into $k$ almost equal parts, all of size $\lceil n/k\rceil$ or $\lceil n/k\rceil-1$ and its edges are all sets of size $2$ and $3$ covering vertices from exactly $2$ parts.

-For this graph we have $\chicf(H)=k$ because in any conflict-free coloring of $H$ there are no two vertices in different parts having the same color and $\chium(H)\le n-\lceil n/k\rceil+1$ because in any unique-max coloring of $H$ all vertices must have different colors except the vertices of one part. \end{proof}
+For a given $n$ and $k$ equality holds for the hypergraph $H$ whose $n$ vertices are partitioned into $k$ (almost) equal parts, all of size $\ceil{n/k}$ or $\floor{n/k}$, and its edges are all sets of size $2$ and $3$ covering vertices from exactly $2$ parts.
+We have $\chicf(H)=k$ because in any conflict-free coloring of $H$ there are no two vertices in different parts having the same color and $\chium(H)\ge n-\lceil n/k\rceil+1$ because in any unique-maximum coloring of $H$ all vertices must have different colors except that the vertices of one part can be all colored with $1$. \end{proof}

-For hypergraphs without small hyperedges, we can make the inequality tighter.
+For uniform hypergraphs without small hyperedges, we can make the inequality tighter.